CEMPD/SMOKE-ExampleCase-v2/README.md

 Entire dataset including SMOKE run scripts for this Example Case could be downloaded from [Google Drive](https://drive.google.com/file/d/1PsxZAhui7sbSt3Qx_mN1I41q936JfiwT/view?usp=sharing)

-The files in this repository serve as a suite of tests for the SMOKE programs and rely on having successfully installed SMOKE and its prerequisites in your system.

 List of sectors covered in this Example Case:

 (i) nonpoint source sectors